ManriqueM/Python-In-Excel/README.md

 # Python-In-Excel

 The [Python in Excel Helper GPT](https://chat.openai.com/g/g-dubFVnxZQ-python-in-excel-helper) bridges the use of ChatGPT code with Python in Excel.
 Python in Excel executes within Excel through the '=PY' function, opening a window to run Python code.
 Python runs on the Microsoft Cloud via the Anaconda distribution, with access to a subset of packages tailored for data analysis.
-For comprehensive details on Python in Excel, please visit this [link](https://support.microsoft.com/en-gb/office/get-started-with-python-in-excel-a33fbcbe-065b-41d3-82cf-23d05397f53d).
+For more details on Python in Excel, please visit this [link](https://support.microsoft.com/en-gb/office/get-started-with-python-in-excel-a33fbcbe-065b-41d3-82cf-23d05397f53d).

 ### Prerequisites for Using This GPT